michielappelman/cloudinit2pushbullet/README.md

 Listen on a certain port and wait for a virtual machine to 'phone home' after completing a cloudinit configuration.
 This script will then log that activity and send out a pushbullet notification using the API key in 'apikey.txt'.

+Make sure a valid pushbullet API is present in 'apikey.txt'.